This article is an excerpt from Atomic Habits, my New York Times bestselling book.

 - If I study for a test or prepare for a research project, that’s motion.
 If I actually take the test or write my research paper, that’s action.

+Sometimes motion is useful, but it will never produce an outcome by itself.
 It doesn’t matter how many times you go talk to the personal trainer, that motion will never get you in shape.
-Only the action of working out will get you the result you’re looking to achieve.
+Only the action of working out will get the result you’re looking to achieve.

 Why Smart People Find Themselves in Motion